Patrick-LW/Patrick-LW.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 📖 Personal Profile
-I am Patrick-LW, an undergraduate student majoring in Computer Science at <a href="https://www.nwafu.edu.cn/">Northwest A&F University (NWAFU) </a>.
+I am Peize Wu (Patrick-LW), an undergraduate student majoring in Computer Science at <a href="https://www.nwafu.edu.cn/">Northwest A&F University (NWAFU) </a>.
 I am also a programming beginner with a big heart for learning.
 Right now, I'm learning Python and C++.
 I hope to make continuous progress.
 Feel free to reach out to me for academic discussions.

 # 🔥 News
 - *2026.09*: &nbsp;🎉🎉 Become an undergraduate student at Northwest A&F University .